antrea-io/antrea/docs/helm.md

 kubectl apply -f https://github.com/antrea-io/antrea/releases/download/<TAG>/antrea-crds.yml
 ```

-When upgrading CRDs in production, it is recommended to make a back up of your
+When upgrading CRDs in production, it is recommended to make a backup of your
 Custom Resources (CRs) first.

 ### Flow Aggregator chart